 Amie Frisch - Executive Director

-Mark Anthony Medeiros - Farm Director
+Mark Anthony Medeiros - Associate Director

 Born and raised in the South Valley, Mark graduated from San Jose State University with a bachelors degree in Sociology, with an emphasis on Community Change.
 He became politicized around the issues of urban fringe agriculture and open space preservation while in college, and participated in a number of land use debates in Santa Clara and San Benito counties, most notably the proposed Coyote Valley Specific Plan (CVSP), which was halted in March 2008.
 He decided to devote himself to promoting sustainable agriculture in the Valley of Heart’s Delight, and founded Veggielution along with Amie Frisch.
 Mark currently serves on the Board of Directors for the Prusch Farm Park Foundation.
 The son of Portuguese immigrants with a rich farming tradition, he sees farming as the most direct connection that people have with the environment.
 For Mark, learning and teaching farming is about fostering the values of sustainability and social justice in himself and others in the South Bay community.